The Comprehensive Guide to Custom DateTime String Formats in C#

 Custom DateTime Format Strings

-We are able to format a DateTime using a custom format string.
-A format string is simply a string in C# where sequences of characters (called format specifiers) in the string dictate what portions of the DateTime should be outputted and how they should be formatted.
-These format specifiers can be combined to output multiple portions of a DateTime object (as well as other objects in .NET) in a single string.
-This gives you granular control over how DateTime objects should be outputted.
+We can format a DateTime using a custom format string.
+A format string is simply a string in C# where sequences of characters (called format specifiers) in the string dictate what portions of the DateTime

 Format Specifier | DateTime Segment | Description |